 The retail space is now fully operational and can be located at Kenepuru Drive, Porirua, New Zealand.

 The vintage launch counter, fabricated using traditional joinery and digital fabrication techniques.
 The custom wall facade also features in the background, complete with locally sourced antique marine photography.

 A Japanese style painting of Mana Island by our art director Sue Dorrington, provides a stunning façade for the hole-in-the-wall food kiosk.
 The Porirua Moore Wilson's Sushi kiosk combines analog craft with digital fabrication.

 We studied old photographs of these little cottages, which informed our design process.
 The cottage was designed using various computer aided design techniques, using the 3D model to manufacture CNC milled moulds to cast fiberglass components supported by a metal framework.
 Although the cottage looks like wood, it is mainly fibreglass.
 Human Dynamo designed, then pre-fabricated and painted the cottage in our workshop.
 It was installed over three nights for minimal disruption and an element of surprise for customers.

-My starting point was looking at and photographing the environment the installation was in at Moore Wilsons.
+"My starting point was looking at and photographing the environment the installation was in at Moore Wilsons.
 It was very Grey.
 The feel was industrial and prone to a chilly breeze.
 Colours apart from Grey were the Brown Bronze of a nearby art work, and aqua Moore Wilson's signage.

 One of the aims of the cottage concept was to intrigue, add a bit of fun and entertain Moore Wilson’s customers.
 This was also a consideration in the design of the colour scheme.
 Feedback from our client has been, that the Sushi chefs are very busy and it feels as if the cottage has always been there.
-I like to think it has added a warm Heart to the store complex.
+I like to think it has added a warm Heart to the store complex."